 One night during that early period of preparation, I had a vivid dream.
 In that dream, people were gathered on a piece of land.
 There were people present of all ages and backgrounds full of joy.
 Laughter abounded.
 Children full of energy darted to and fro.
 I remember it was a lovely day in a lovely Hill Country setting.
 There were bells ringing in the back ground, and we were preparing for a wedding.
 And I remember quite vividly that the church was named St. Julian’s.

-Over the past 8 plus years, we have worked together, with God’s help, to become a vibrant, Christ-centered community of about 300 people that has taken significant strides in becoming the very place that God set before me that night.
+Over the past 8 plus years, we have worked together, with God’s help, to become a vibrant, Christ-centered community of over 300 people that has taken significant strides in becoming the very place that God set before me that night.
 This brochure is an invitation to join in the next step to fully realize that dream together.
 The Episcopal Diocese of Texas is working diligently, as we speak, to purchase this very piece of land.
-The goal of the Good Soil Campaign is to raise funds first for the annual budget so that we can continue to grow our ministries and staff in 2018, and, second, raise the required funds to begin the work of preparing that “Good Soil” for a phase one building project on day one following the purchase.
+The goal of the Good Soil Campaign is to raise the funds required to begin the work of preparing that “Good Soil” for a phase one building project on day one following the purchase.

 I am certain that St. Julian’s is called to be a place from which God’s love abounds in transformative and healing ways for us and our many neighbors.
 This campus that we are called to build together is the firm foundation from which this holy work will indeed flow.

 The first step in laying the initial cornerstone of our campus is to “prepare the soil.”
 Preparing the soil encompasses activities such as master planning, zoning, platting, geological studies, water handling, and more.